cjlotz/Xamarin.Plugins/Messaging/Details.md

 #### Custom Navigation (iOS) ####

-By default when sending an email using the `IEmailTask`, the plugin presents the `MFMailComposeViewController` using internal logic that first locates the current visible `ViewController` before using `ViewController.PresentViewController` to show the mail compose view.
-To allow users to provide their own navigation logic, create your own implementation for the `IEmailPresenter` interface.
-Set this to replace the plugin's `DefaultEmailPresenter` as the default presenter to use for the plugin.
+By default when sending an email using the `IEmailTask` or an sms using the `ISmsTask`, the plugin presents the `MFMailComposeViewController` or `MFMessageComposeViewController` using internal logic that first locates the current visible `ViewController` before using `ViewController.PresentViewController` to show the mail/message compose view.
+To allow users to provide their own navigation logic, create your own implementation for the `IEmailPresenter` or `ISmsPresenter` interface.
+Set this to replace the plugin's `DefaultEmailPresenter` or `DefaultSmsPresenter` as the default presenter to use for the plugin.

 ```csharp
 // Available ONLY in iOS project (not in PCL/.NET Standard project)